AURA

 • this is now covered by focused runtime proof for the shared draw3d plus particles3d seam

-• deeper compatibility claims for SSR, DOF, motion blur, SSAO, cube-camera capture, or render-target capture remain later follow-on work rather than a promised fully integrated particle render graph
+• deeper compatibility claims for SSR, DOF, motion blur, SSAO, dual-render split passes, or cube-camera capture remain later follow-on work rather than a promised fully integrated particle render graph

 Billboard seam